I am currently working on my 6th mass-market non fiction title, about TROLLING and the Sisterhood Myth.

-I’ve been writing magazine and newspaper features for over 25 years, mostly about family life, motherhood and travel, but also sport/fitness and mental health.
+I’ve been writing magazine and newspaper features for over 25 years, mostly about family life, motherhood and travel, but also fitness and mental health.

-I LOVE being an independent woman in my late 40s, autonomous and free, who has rediscovered her SELF and her lust for life.
-Having recovered from huge trauma and damage following domestic abuse and violence, raised three children to adulthood and learned to live with PTSD, I have rebuilt my life on my own terms, and am now here to celebrate all we CAN do as women in this fantastic stage of life, and encourage others to believe in themselves and live their lives to the max.
+Having recovered from immense trauma following domestic abuse and violence, learned to live with Complex-PTSD, raised three children to adulthood and had a 4th child twenty years after my first, I write about and celebrate all we CAN do as women in this fantastic stage of life, and encourage others to believe in themselves and live their lives to the max.

-I’ve been a columnist for national newspapers and magazines, over many years.
+I’ve been a columnist for national newspapers and magazines, over two decades.

 The Telegraph’s Three Teens and a Baby column, 2017/18